ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 ﻿---
-title: A Blazor Database Template - Project Structure and Framework
+title: Part 1 - A Blazor Database Template - Project Structure and Framework
 oneliner: This article describes the Structire and Framework for Blazor Database Template.
 precis: This article is the first in a series describing a Blazor Database Template using the Weather Forecast theme of the base Blazor Template.
 date: 2021-03-27